web analytics

 I would have to keep it for my kids!
 Although I’d share it with all my friends, what a great book idea

-22. Sarah Josh Allred on said:
+21. Sarah Josh Allred says

 I have been looking for something to help my children understand these boundaries.
 I have ages 6, 4 & 2 at home and it worries me knowing predators are nearer than I want to know.
 I would give this book to my children to help them learn!